WAZJACk85/Front-End-Projects/README.md

 Folders containing all current Front end examples - CURRENTLY Mainly Websites

+** if you go into each repository you will find link to each interactive website, hosted on my subdomain **

 ## * My Clothes Retail and Rock Accesories website  ** LIVE and ACTIVE **